forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > In my opinion, the actions for people with higher R values should always be options to take and *never be any restrictions* on human rights or any other any restrictions with outcast effects.
 Further discussed in [considerations on increased R value](#considerations-on-increased-r-value).

+## Observables for Covid Infections
+To analyze susceptibility and transmissions, one needs to specify which the SARS-CoV-2 infections to count and how to diagnose them.

-## Medical Background
+### Medical Background
 SARS-2 infections can be diagnosed by different methods, some are sensitive some less and some methods such as symptom detection only work when there is also a disease.
-To analyze susceptibility and transmissions, one needs to specify which the SARS-CoV-2 infections to count and how to diagnose them.
+* Like infections with the other human coronaviruses, SARS-CoV-2 infections are not per se pathogenic just if SARS-2 replicates to too high numbers at the wrong locations.
 If SARS-2 viruses are causing uneasiness, one has the disease Covid-19.

- Accordingly a very high number of viruses is associated to the probability to be symptomatic.
 Too many viruses in the lungs can cause severe or even deadly disease.
+* How many virions are at the different locations in the respiratory tract and how much particulates are exhaled from each location determine the amount of virions exhaled.
 The number of exhaled viruses is a major determinant for transmission - though the viral load can be measured by different methods and at different location e.g. the NPS viral load is no direct correlate of infectiousness.

-How many virions are at the different locations in the respiratory tract and how much particulates are exhaled from each location determine the amount of virions exhaled.

-### Symptom Status
+### Viral Load Symptom Association
+* [Lumley et al](#summary-lumley-march-21) find for health care workers in Oxford the viral loads by nasal and oropharyngeal swabs: symptomatic infections (median [IQR] Ct: 16.3 [IQR 13.5–21.7]) compared to asymptomatic infections (Ct: 20 [IQR 14.5–29.5]).
+Previously infected persons tend to have a lower viral load (higher Ct values) than seronegative persons or vaccinated persons:
+   ![Viral Loads by Symptoms and Vaccination](images/lumley_march_figure4.jpeg)
+* [Pritchard et al](#summary-pritchard) find that previously infected persons rarely have a high viral load.
+A similar but weaker effect is also observed by vaccination.
+* [Regev-Yochay et al](#summary-regev-yochay) find for health care workers a mean Ct value of 21.7 for symptomatic cases and 25.8 for asymptomatic cases.
+For vaccinated persons the mean is about 22 and for unvaccinated about 27.

-#### Spread by Symptom Status
+### Spread by Symptom Status
 Note: The strains prevalent during the time of investigation is relevant since strains can induce varying immune responses e.g. coronaviruses can diminish or activate the immune system.
 * [Adam et al](#summary-adam) found in January through April in Hong Kong 2020 only 2.2% of the infections (7 out of 309) were caused by pre-symptomatic people.
-* The two mass infection events observed in airplanes were both caused by symptomatic infectors [Freedman and Wilder-Smith](./spread_analyses.md#freedman).
 * [Madewell et al](#summary-madewell) find that in household settings symptomatic infectors cause about 3 times as many infections as pre/asymptomatic infectors.

-#### Proportion of symptomatic Patients
+### Proportion of symptomatic Patients
-[in work]
+// In theory, the proportion of symptomatic patients can be subject to various factors such as the SARS-CoV-2 variants present and the climate conditions.
+Therefore the dates and locations are stated.

-##### Early 2020
+#### Early 2020
 The symptomatic proportion of cases varied through back since early 2020:
 * [Adam et al](#summary-adam) observe that until 27 March 2020 nearly everybody was symptomatic.
 Then abruptly from 27 March onwards the proportion of asymptomatic cases increased to about 40 %. // This could be due to the lineages having the D614G mutation.

-##### Early 2021
+#### Early 2021
 * During the third Covid wave in Israel peaking around mid January 2021 about  [Regev-Yochay et al](#summary-regev-yochay) about 60 % of unvaccinated and about 50 % of vaccinated persons are asymptomatic.

-### Correlation of Viral Load and Symptoms

-* [Lumley et al](#summary-lumley-march-21) find for health care workers in Oxford the viral loads by nasal and oropharyngeal swabs: symptomatic infections (median [IQR] Ct: 16.3 [IQR 13.5–21.7]) compared to asymptomatic infections (Ct: 20 [IQR 14.5–29.5]).
-Previously infected persons tend to have a lower viral load (higher Ct values) than seronegative persons or vaccinated persons:
-   ![Viral Loads by Symptoms and Vaccination](images/lumley_march_figure4.jpeg)
-* [Pritchard et al](#summary-pritchard) find that previously infected persons rarely have a high viral load.
-A similar but weaker effect is also observed by vaccination.
-* [Regev-Yochay et al](#summary-regev-yochay) find for health care workers a mean Ct value of 21.7 for symptomatic cases and 25.8 for asymptomatic cases.
-For vaccinated persons the mean is about 22 and for unvaccinated about 27.

 ## Infector Distribution

 ### Observed Infector Distribution
 The infector distribution is highly skewed:
 * Contact tracing in Hong Kong revealed that [Adam et al](#summary-adam):